Marguerite de Carrouges: Rape, trial and duel

 Marguerite was visibly pregnant during the proceedings and gave birth shortly before the duel, leading many to question the authenticity of her claim, as it was believed by the nobility that pregnancy could not result from rape.
 Additionally, many believed during this time that, in order to make a rape accusation, the supposed victim must look like they were raped.
 She would have to show the signs required to prove rape in a court of law, such as loose, disheveled hair and torn clothes.

-In September of 1386, the French Parliament ruled that a trial by ordeal (in this case a trial by combat) would take place to decide le Gris’ guilt, a practice that had been banned for over 150 years by the Church at that time.
+In September 1386, the French Parliament ruled that a trial by ordeal (in this case a trial by combat) would take place to decide le Gris' guilt, a practice that had been banned for over 150 years by the Church at that time.
 Originating from Roman legal systems, trials by ordeal emerged as a reaction to a Roman law known as the adversarial principle.
 This principle, which required two eyewitness testimonies in criminal cases, made it difficult for prosecutors to charge certain cases.
 To counteract this law, trials of ordeal were enacted to prevent immediate acquittals due to a lack of witnesses.
 This practice later spread to other parts of Western Europe, where it was often used for crimes that occurred out of public view, such as simony or concubinage.
-Trial by ordeals continued to be practiced throughout the 12^{th} century and into the early 13^{th} century, until it was banned by Pope Innocent III during the Fourth Lateran Council in 1215.
+Trial by ordeals continued to be practiced throughout the 12th century and into the early 13th century, until it was banned by Pope Innocent III during the Fourth Lateran Council in 1215.
 The Carrouges vs le Gris dispute was largely a case of he said, she said, with little additional evidence or eyewitness testimony.
 For the Carrouges family, a trial by duel meant avoiding the likely chance of le Gris getting acquitted in court due to a lack of evidence; For the French parliament, the duel meant a decisive end to an otherwise prolonged and messy conflict between two influential parties.